Tushar041100/deeplearning.ai/README.md

 # deeplearning.ai
 Submissions to the deeplearning.ai specialization
+The courses in this series include:
+1. Neural Networks and Deep Learning (certificate)[]